GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 combine_tsunami_sources folder for 'filtering-after-combining').
 Mathematically the problem is linear, and there should be no difference between these two cases.
-However, in practice our Kajiura filtering algorithm involves some interplation to move to and from cartesian and spherical coordinates.
+However, in practice our Kajiura filtering algorithm involves some interpolation to move to and from cartesian and spherical coordinates.
 This leads to some discretization error, and the approach of 'filtering-before-combining' is numerically more sensitive to this than 'filtering-after-combining'.
 If this is a problem you might consider using the